 Grapevine—women’s fiction, ideal for bookclubs or reading with a nice glass of wine.

 Hemlock—pulse-pounding thrillers and brain-twisting mysteries.
 We strongly prefer strong, colorful leads.
 Franchises are especially welcome.

 We’re looking for great writing, vivid, compelling characters with depth, and stories that make us think and feel … and keep us turning the pages late into the night.
 We’re looking for stories that we feel truly passionate about.
 That’s not all, though.
 We’re looking for some very specific characteristics, especially for our Gramarye Gold line.

 Focus on genre with proven success in the transmedia space.

-We prefer the following genres, in order:
+We prefer the following genres: